jwilber/imageClassificationEx/README.md

 ```
->> cd
+>> cd mageClassificationEx
 >> jupyter notebook
 ```

-The browser should open.
+The browser should open a directory; open the `.ipynb` file.
 Otherwise, copy and paste the specified link into your web-browser.